superDuperCyberTechno/comploy/README.md

 ./comploy
 ```

-An even simpler solution is to add the following alias to your `.bashrc`:
+An even simpler solution is to add the following function to your `.bashrc`:

 ```
 function cmp() {